Transferring your files from one Mac to another is really easy with Migration Assistant. But what happens when you run into a problem?

 Migration Assistant Stuck On Starting Up Over USB

 There are a couple of things happening here.
 First of all most USB C cables, even the ones Apple ships with their gadgets.
 Are not the full Thunderbolt 3 or 4 spec of cables you need to use with Migration Assistant.

-And to do a direct peer to peer, Mac to Mac shift of your data via Migration Assistant you’ll need the Mac your moving from.
-Your old Mac in Target Disk Mode.
+And to do a direct peer to peer, Mac to Mac shift of your data via Migration Assistant you’ll need the Mac you’re moving from.
+Your older source Mac in Target Disk Mode.
 And then you should get some joy migrating over USB.